 Zentri: The Software-First Alternative

-Why forward-thinking organizations choose Zentri:
+Why forward-thinking organisations choose Zentri:

 Brady Link360 vs. Zentri: A Side-by-Side Comparison

-Feature | Brady Link360 | Zentri |
+| Feature | Brady Link360 | Zentri |

-Core Philosophy | Hardware-oriented, printer-centric | Software-first, cloud-native |
+| Core Philosophy | Hardware-oriented, printer-centric | Software-first, cloud-native |

-Primary Workflow | Create and print LOTO procedures | End-to-end digital LOTO & Permit to Work |
+| Primary Workflow | Create and print LOTO procedures | End-to-end digital LOTO with verification |

-Scalability | Best for single sites | Built for multi-site, multinational enterprises |
+| Scalability | Best for single sites | Built for multi-site, multinational enterprises |

-Contractor Access | Limited and cumbersome | Controlled, traceable, and simple sign-offs |
+| Contractor Access | Limited and cumbersome | Controlled, traceable, and simple sign-offs |

-Audit Trail | Basic procedure history | Comprehensive, tamper-evident event logs |
+| Audit Trail | Basic procedure history | Comprehensive, tamper-evident event logs |

-User Experience | Traditional, older interface | Modern and intuitive for rapid adoption |
+| User Experience | Traditional, older interface | Modern and intuitive for rapid adoption |

-Paper Dependence | High (designed around printing) | Zero (designed to be paperless), but can also generate paper copies where required. |
+| Paper Dependence | High (designed around printing) | Zero (designed paperless), with optional print output |

-Reporting | Static, manual exports | Real-time, interactive dashboards |
+| Reporting | Static, manual exports | Real-time, interactive dashboards |

-Best Fit For | Small plants deeply tied to the Brady hardware ecosystem | Pharma, manufacturing, and heavy industry needing scalable, digital-first safety governance. |
+| Best Fit For | Small plants tied to the Brady hardware ecosystem | Pharma, manufacturing, and heavy industry needing scalable, verifiable digital safety |

 Calculating the True ROI: Beyond the License Fee